D2-mods/D2-Mira/d2-mira/readme.txt

 Copy zipped files to game directory, and run setup-d2-mira.exe to install or uninstall.
 Mod packages are cross-platform, and were made using ALIEN's Infinity Auto Packager.
 I don't use Mac/Linux, but installing should be the same as with other mods.

-This mod has 3 components:
+This mod has 2 components:
 1. Installs the items.
-2. Adds items to stores.
-I made adding to stores a separate component so people who might want to just import the items at the start can skip this step.
-3. IWD:EE only: Choose Revised or vanilla BG2 stats for the ammunitions (default is revised)
+2. IWD:EE only: Choose Revised or vanilla BG2 ammo (default is Revised)

 ITEM LIST: